sophie-aubert/floodit/ARCHIDEP.md

     framework.
 Spring Boot is a web framework written in [Java][java] much like [Laravel][laravel] is a web framework written in [PHP][php].

-    The dependencies are downloaded from [Maven Central][mvn-central], the main package registry for the Elixir and Erlang ecosystems, and saved into the `deps` directory.
+    The dependencies are downloaded from [Maven Central][mvn-central], the main package registry for the Java ecosystem, and saved into the `~/.m2` directory (in your home directory).

-  - Build the application (i.e. compile the Java source code into Java Virtual Machine bytecode).
+  - Build the application (i.e. compile the Java source code into JVM bytecode).
   - Install the application into the local Maven repository.

 #### :books: Node.js

 [Node.js][node] is an open-source, cross-platform JavaScript runtime environment.
-Where JavaScript was traditionally run in a browser, Node.js allows you to run JavaScript code on any machine, like on your Azure VM, just like you would any other dynamic programming language like PHP, Ruby or Python.
+Where JavaScript could traditionally only run in a browser, Node.js allows you to run JavaScript code on any machine, like on your Azure VM, just like you would any other dynamic programming language like PHP, Ruby or Python.

 #### :books: The `npm` command